 Another German folktale takes us to the banks of the Rhine River, which skirts the Black Forest.
 According to the story, a beautiful water nymph named Lorelei lived along the river’s banks.
 Locals say that overwhelmingly seductive aura drew passing sailors into their watery graves.
 Hypnotized by her beauty, they would crash into the bank and sink.
 Today, you will find a statue of Lorelei close to Sankt Goarshausen, overlooking the perilous stretch of water.

 Other tales of the Black Forest describe the antics of elves who loved to play tricks on unsuspecting parents and their new-born babies.
-A changeling, in German lore, was the deformed offspring of elves or fairies, covertly swapped for a human baby.
-Legend has it that the elves would hand over the infant to the devil and receive strength as their reward.
-Stories of changelings and similar creatures can be found throughout Europe.
+A changeling, in German lore, was the deformed offspring of elves or fairies, covertly swapped for a human baby.11 Legend has it that the elves would hand over the infant to the devil and receive strength as their reward.
+Throughout Europe, the locals tell stories of changelings and similar creatures.

 One such story tells us of a young mother who, worried for the health of her new-born, brought him to a magic spring in Neuhausen, located in the northern end of the Black Forest.
 According to local lore, the water would either restore her baby to health or kill him within nine days.
 Desperate for a cure, she poured the water over him and quickly scurried towards home.

 Unbeknownst to the mother, a stranger had been trailing her through the forest.
 Catching up with her, he yellowed at her to throw her baby into the river, for it was a demon!
 Reluctantly, the mother did so, and the infant perished.
-When the heartbroken mother finally reached home, she was stunned to find her baby was cooing in his crib.
+When the heartbroken mother finally reached home, she was stunned when she found her baby was cooing in his crib.12

 For centuries, Puzzlewood, a picturesque woodland in the belly of England, has enthralled all who dare to venture into its overgrowth.
 With its questionable rock formations, murky caves, and interwoven trees – it’s not difficult to imagine where it got its nickname.

-Puzzlewood, or the Forest of Dean as it’s also known, evokes fantasies of magic and far-fetched lore.
-It’s no coincidence that both Tolkien’s Mirkwood Forest and J.K.
-Rowling’s Forbidden Forest are said to have been inspired by its magic.
+Puzzlewood, also known as the Forest of Dean, evokes fantasies of magic and far-fetched lore.13 It’s no coincidence that both Tolkien’s Mirkwood Forest and J.K.
+Rowling’s Forbidden Forest were reportedly inspired by its magic.14

 Legend has it that many mystical creatures dwell deep in the forest.
 Numerous sightings include that of “The Beast of Dean” – a type of moose-pig hybrid.